BioBoost/object-oriented-programming-using-java/06_loop_constructs/multiple_choice.md

     * [ ] An uninitialized variable
     * [ ] An incorrect datatype for the variable

-13. What constructor is depicted below?
+13. What construction is depicted below?

     ![Unknown Construct](./img/unknown_construct.png)